41 (group)

-41 (commonly pronounced as "four-one") is an American hip hop group founded in 2022 in Brooklyn.
+41 (pronounced "four one") is an American hip hop group founded in 2022 in Brooklyn.
 It consists of rappers Kyle Richh, Jenn Carter, and TaTa, who first began recording music together on BandLab during the COVID-19 pandemic.

 In 2022, 41 signed to Republic Records and released the controversial single "Notti Bop", a diss track against rapper Notti Osama after he was fatally stabbed at 14 years old, which went viral on TikTok and YouTube for its associated dance trend parodying his stabbing.
 Their 2023 single "Bent", released as the lead single from their debut extended play, 41 World: Not the Album (2023), became their most successful song and charted on the Billboard Bubbling Under Hot 100 chart.

 History

 Henry Olatunde Fasheun (Kyle Richh) and Jennifer Oghenekevwe Akpofure (Jenn Carter) grew up together in the Brownsville neighborhood of Brooklyn, where they were introduced to one another through their parents and attended middle school together.
-Richh first started rapping at age seven, and Carter used to play the piano in middle school and was in a band called “The Dirty Spoons”.
+Richh first started rapping at age seven.
 Carter was later inspired by rapper Young M.A to start rapping at age 17 over 50 Cent beats using BandLab.
 The two first recorded songs together using the BandLab in 2020 during the beginning of the COVID-19 pandemic.
 They were introduced to Zaire Tysean Rivera (TaTa), who was also raised in Brownsville, through their mutual friend Dee Billz in 2021 and the three had a studio session together.